jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 2.2. the core ontology at a glance

-To guide the reader in the understanding of this core ontology may be useful to take into account some of the competence questions relying under its modelling.
+To guide the reader in the understanding of this core ontology it may be useful to take into account some of the competence questions relying under the ontology modelling.
 Let's have a look at some of the most representative and/or easy-to-grasp: